albugowy15/auto-frs-schedule/README.md

 ## Description
 This project is a part of the [Informatics FRS Helper](https://github.com/albugowy15/informatics-frs-helper) project to automatically parse all class schedule from Excel files to MySQL database.

-## Supported Commands and arguments
+## Supported Arguments
-`excel-to-db` : Parse all class schedule from Excel and save the output to MySQL database.
-- `-f --file` : Path to excel file
-- `-s --sheet` : Excel sheet name

-`parse-excel` : Parse all class schedule from Excel and save the output as `out.sql` file.
+- `-p --push` : Optional arg to determine wether only to parse excel or also push class to DB
-- `-f --file` : Path to excel file
+- `-f --file` : Required arg for path to excel file
-- `-s --sheet` : Excel sheet name
+- `-s --sheet` : Required arg for excel sheet name
-- `-o --outdir` : Output directory
+- `-o --outdir` : Optional arg to write the sql statement to output directory

 ## How To Run